Dirta Science is a theme for the Python3

 A quick search and you’ll find many frameworks (KDD, SEMMA, etc.).
-Having looked at KDD and CRISP-DM, CRISP-DM provided some lower level project start questions than KDD and, therefore, a better ability to track impact of changes.
+Having looked at KDD and CRISP-DM, CRISP-DM provided some lower-level project start questions than KDD and, therefore, a better ability to track the impact of changes.
 With

 Dirta Science the CRISP-DM template documents are made readily available.
 I’ve found it’s not a painless solution, but it’s certainly a step in the right direction to checklist things that can be easily missed.

 cookiecutter is a great way to easily set up a standardised project structure, and building a custom theme was a simple process.
 Initially based on Cookiecutter Data Science, I’ve come to the current architecture, integrating GitLab’s CI tool, and adding in unit testing and